-- Develop the appropriate documentation to establish and implement the PAWF: - Water Filling Stations Prepare the station design, installation/construction-related documents, operational procedures, O&M requirements, approvals/agreements, etc.; prepare any necessary supporting regulatory-related documents (e.g., permit applications) to support project. - Vendor-supplied Water Facility Establish agreement with vendor(s) that can (a) provide drinking water in containers at volumes and the frequency initially requested; and (b) increase the supply of containers if needed in a timely manner.
+- Develop the appropriate documentation to establish and implement the PAWF: - Water Filling Stations Prepare the station design, installation/construction-related documents, operational procedures, O&M requirements, approvals/agreements, etc.;

+- prepare any necessary supporting regulatory-related documents (e.g., permit applications) to support project. - Vendor-supplied Water Facility Establish agreement with vendor(s) that can (a) provide drinking water in containers at volumes and the frequency initially requested; and (b) increase the supply of containers if needed in a timely manner.
 Facilitate any necessary agreements between the facility and the vendor, e.g., development of operational/delivery procedures to ensure water is available for public pickup and empty containers are regularly picked up for reuse.

-- Establish the PAWF: - Water Filling Stations: - Submit the filling station documentation to DDW for approval. - Submit requests to the city and/or county for required building permits and any other necessary approvals. - Construct/install the filling station, as approved by the appropriate authorities. - Establish agreements/contracts as needed to ensure appropriate O&M occurs at the facility. - Establish process (including agreements with vendors) to provide residents access to an appropriate number of empty water containers for use at the facility. - Monitor the facility, as needed to ensure it remains in service and obtain data on facility usage. - Vendor-supplied Water Facility: - Establish agreements/contracts with vendor(s) as needed to implement the program at the facility. - Initiate vendor services. - Monitor the program, as needed, to ensure program requirements are satisfactorily met (including ensuring adequate water is available for pickup) and obtain data on facility usage. - Conduct community outreach within the Management Zone, including public notice of newly available PAWFs, as described in Section 5.2. - Notify the Central Valley Water Board when new PAWFs become operational.
+Establish the PAWF:

+- Water Filling Stations: - Submit documentation to appropriate entities for review and, where necessary, approval. - Construct/install the filling station, as approved by the appropriate authorities. - Establish agreements/contracts as needed to (a) establish operational procedures (e.g., responsibilities for problems that arise during operation such as malfunctions, misuse or vandalism, etc.), (b) ensure appropriate O&M occurs at the facility: and (c) and determine how the land/property owner will be compensated for water obtained from the filling station. - Establish process (including agreements with vendors) to provide residents access to an appropriate number of empty water containers for use at the facility. - Monitor the facility, as needed to ensure it remains in service and obtain data on facility usage. - Vendor-supplied Water Facility: - Establish agreements/contracts with vendor(s) as needed to implement the program at the facility. - Initiate vendor services. - Monitor the program, as needed, to ensure program requirements are satisfactorily met (including ensuring adequate water is available for pickup) and obtain data on facility usage. - Conduct community outreach within the Management Zone, including public notice of newly available PAWFs, as described in Section 5.2. - Notify the Central Valley Water Board when new PAWFs become operational.